MartinsonMichael/MinEc/README.md

 ## MinEc

 Web service for analytical purposes.
-The aim is to load data from unstructured public government's taxes databases.
-Service have function of weekly updates and web interface for statistics collections.
+The aim is to load data from unstructured public Russian government's taxes databases.
+Service has the function of weekly updates and a web interface for statistics collections.

 Simple and easy to use interafce and huge database (~150GB).